karthiksenthil/write-ups/ectf-2014/FriendsOfCrime/README.md

 * The starting address of the _main_ function is 0x8048462

-* Looking at the fag end of the _main_ function (Instruction at 0x80487ca) we see that the program calls a function without any arguements and then the return value of that function is passed to a function which prints it.
+* Looking at the fag end of the _main_ function (Instruction at 0x80487ca) we see that the program calls a function without any arguments and then the return value of that function is passed to a function which prints it.

 * In gdb add a break point at starting address of the main function.
 And directly force the program to jump to the above mentioned instruction(0x80487ca).